 Discrimination on the grounds of religion or belief

-Council Directive 2000/78 establishing a general framework for equal treatment in employment and occupation prohibits discrimination, either direct and indirect, on the basis of religion or belief.
-It covers ‘conditions for access to employment’ including ‘selection criteria and recruitment conditions’, ‘employment and working conditions including dismissals and pay’ and ‘membership of, and involvement in, an organisation of workers or employers, or any organisation whose members carry on a particular profession, including the benefits provided for by such organisations’ (Article 3).
+The Employment Equality Directive (Council Directive 2000/78/EC), which establishes a general framework for equal treatment in employment and occupation, prohibits both direct and indirect discrimination on the basis of religion or belief.
+Article 3 covers the conditions for access to employment, including ‘selection criteria and recruitment conditions’; ‘employment and working conditions, including dismissals and pay’; and ‘membership of, and involvement in, an organisation of workers or employers, or any organisation whose members carry on a particular profession, including the benefits provided for by such organisations’.

-However, with respect to churches and other public and private organisations premised on religion or belief, Article 4(2) states that Member States may keep national legislation or develop new law that incorporates existing national practices so that differential treatment based on a person’s religion or belief will not amount to discrimination where, by reason of their occupational activities or the context in which they are performed, religion or belief constitutes a ‘genuine, legitimate and justified occupational requirement’.
-In addition, the directive does not affect the right of churches and other organisations, acting in accordance with national constitutions and laws, to require individuals working for them to act ‘in good faith’ and with loyalty to the organisation’s ethos.
+However, the directive allows for justified exceptions to the prohibition of unequal treatment.
+With respect to places of worship and other religious or belief-based organisations, Article 4(2) provides for a derogation from the general prohibition against religious discrimination where a ‘genuine, legitimate and justified occupational requirement’ exists.
+In addition, the directive does not affect the right of places of worship and other organisations, acting in accordance with national constitutions and laws, to require individuals working for them to act ‘in good faith’ and with loyalty to the organisation’s ethos.

 Background and status